UV and ozone

 |Today||UV Index Clear Sky||Ozone|

 Graphs showing UVI forecasts for specific sites in New Zealand and the South Pacific region can be found here.

-When the UVI is low (less than 3), no protection is required and short exposures to sunlight will be beneficial for vitamin D production.
+When the UVI is low (less than 3), the World Health Organization recommends that no protection is required and short exposures to sunlight will be beneficial for vitamin D production.
 At all other times some protection to avoid sunburn is recommended.
 The "UV Sun Protection Alert Period" is defined as the period when the clear sky forecast is greater than UVI = 3, a level at which damage to fair skin can occur in less than 1 hour.
+However, a recent publication showed that even when the UVI is less than 2, damage to fair skin can occur for exposure periods less than 2 hours.
 When the UVI = 12, damage to fair skin can occur in less than 15 minutes.
 For darker Polynesian skin types the safe exposure periods can be doubled.
 Further details on UV and health are provided by the Health Promotion Agency's Sunsmart and the Cancer Society's Sunsmart Schools.